stop2go/stop2go/README.md

 ## Usage

-This program needs the following arguments to run:
+To run stop2go you have to use stop2go.sh with the following arguments to run:

 * --input (-i):   input file for the program to work.
 List of transcripts for the program to work.
 Ony ENSEMBL transcript IDs in the form ENST00000426466 are admitted.

 * --annot (-an):  annotation file.
 The annotation format admitted is GTF format.

 * --folder (-fo):  folder where FASTA files with the sequence of the chromosomes are stored.

 * --freq (-fr):  VCF file containing the frequences (only accepts 1 file).By default stop2go assumes that the frequency tags are the following: AFR_AF, EUR_AF, ASN_AF, AMR_AF.
 They will be displayed in this order.
 If you use your own tags they will be displayed in the same order you input them.

 Please, be aware that the fasta file of the chromosomes has to match the chromosome name on the gtf file (typically in the first field).
 For example, if the annotation file has "chr1" the chromosome fasta file has to be "chr1.fa".
 Otherwise the program will not work